DeterminateSystems/riff/README.md

 ## How it works

-When you run `riff shell` in a Rust project, riff
+When you run `riff shell` in a Rust project, Riff

 - **reads** your [`Cargo.toml`][cargo-toml] configuration manifest to determine which external dependencies your project requires and then